engine262/engine262/README.md

 ## Using engine262

-First, install the required dependencies through `$ npm install` or `$ yarn`.

-Then, build engine262 by running `$ npm run build` or `$ yarn build`.
+You can install the latest engine262 build from [GitHub Packages][].

-After that, you can use the attached CLI program that functions as a REPL:
+If you install it globally, you can use the CLI like so:

-`$ bin/engine262.js`
+`$ engine262`

-Or, use the API:
+Or, you can install it locally and use the API:

 ```js
 'use strict';